Fragrance-Free Sunscreens for Sensitive Skin: 5 Top Picks

 ✅ Pros

-• Comfortable for many acne-prone routines
+• Often a good fit for acne-prone routines

 ❌ Cons

-• Very reactive skin may prefer all-mineral
+• Very reactive skin may do better with an all-mineral formula

 Check Price on Amazon